<- back

 1. Solve a puzzle (click the 'track' button next to one of the ducks)

-2. Go to the location, and find the rubber duck
+2. Go to the location, and find the duck

-3. Get the code from the duck (it will be on the underside)
+3. Get the code from the duck (it will be on the underside).
+Feel free to sign the duck too!

 4. Enter the code on the website (click 'solve' next to the duck)

+Think puzzles + geocaching.
 You can solve the puzzles from anywhere, but to find the duck you will need to be in Waterloo.
-Please place the duck back where you found it after retrieving the code
+Please place the duck back where you found it after retrieving the code.

 Why?